-Your drinking options at Caesars Palace range from a pulsating hot new club to casual drink stands, to everything in between.
-Here are the bars and clubs at Caesars Palace.
+Your drinking options at Caesars Palace range from a pulsating club to casual drink stands, to everything in between.
+Here are quick rundowns of the eleven bars and clubs at Caesars Palace.

 The long lines getting into Omnia are testament to its popularity, but you can buy pre-sale tickets ahead of time.

 Calvin Harris, Illenium, Afrojack, and Steve Aoki, and the like are frequent guest D.J.s.
 Entry fees for men on weekends when a popular DJ is performing can run close to $100.
 There is a dress code here that is enforced.

 This is an outdoor daiquiri bar situated on the steps just outside the south Strip entrance to Caesars.

 An outdoor bar sounds insane considering Las Vegas can get to 117 degrees in July.
 But this place gets decent traffic – thanks to misters and icy cool frozen drinks, and to people like me who are so hot and ready for a drink that they’ll pay $18 (not including tip) for a fruity slushy rum drink.
 Las Vegas already makes you somewhat numb to money, and I guess the heat only adds to that effect.